Early Encounters in Romanian Neo-Avant-Garde 1969–1971

 Research and artistic direction: Ștefania Ferchedău

-The exhibition is realised by the Institute of the Present in collaboration with the National Museum of Art of Romania and the Demarco Archive.
+The exhibition is realised by the Institute of the Present in collaboration with the National Museum of Art of Romania and the Demarco Archive, Edinburgh.

-The National Museum of Art of Romania, The Museum of Art Timișoara, “Vasile Pârvan” Museum Bârlad, the Museum of Visual Art Galați, “Țării Crișurilor” Museum Oradea, the Museum of Art Piatra Neamț, “Gavrilă Simion” Institute for Eco-Museal Research Tulcea, Demarco Archive, Triade Foundation, Paul Neagu Estate UK, Ion Bitzan Foundation, Ivan Gallery, Collections of artists Radu Dragomirescu, Șerban Epure, John Fairleigh, Constantin Flondor, Ritzi Jacobi, Peter Jacobi, Diet Sayler, Vladimir Șetran, Collections Răzvan Bănescu, Viktor Oppenheim Haus, Ștefan Pelmuș, Mihai Pop, Ovidiu Șandor and other private collections from Romania and abroad.
+The National Museum of Art of Romania, The Museum of Art Timișoara, “Vasile Pârvan” Museum Bârlad, the Museum of Visual Art Galați, “Țării Crișurilor” Museum Oradea, the Museum of Art Piatra Neamț, “Gavrilă Simion” Institute for Eco-Museal Research Tulcea, Demarco Archive, Triade Foundation, Paul Neagu Estate UK, Ion Bitzan Foundation, Ivan Gallery, Collections of artists Radu Dragomirescu, Șerban Epure, John Fairleigh & Ken and Sinead Whitelaw, Constantin Flondor, Ritzi Jacobi, Peter Jacobi, Diet Sayler, Vladimir Șetran, Collections Răzvan Bănescu, Viktor Oppenheim Haus, Ștefan Pelmuș, Mihai Pop, Ovidiu Șandor and other private collections from Romania and abroad.

 Images and documents from: